freifeld/fastSCSP/Readme.md

 Another step that takes some time but does not depend on the actual image is the construction of the SuperpixelWrapper object (this will be faster once we move to a C++ wrapper).
-However, when running the algorithm on many images in the same directioy where all images have the same size, this object needs to be constructed only once.
+However, when running the algorithm on many images in the same directory where all images have the same size, this object needs to be constructed only once.
 This is what the --imgs_of_the_same_size option mentioned above does, leading to some speedups.

 Authors of this software: